 “It is true that the blind do not miss what they never had.
 This doesn’t mean we accept their state or our inability to help them.
 After all, nothing can exceed the joy and sense of fulfillment one experiences by giving someone something they never had”, says Gursimran.

 1. How did you get the idea of making ‘EyeScribe’?
 What motivated you?

-EyeScribe is an assistive device that helps the visually impaired experience the joy of reading.
+EyeScribe is a device that helps the visually impaired experience the joy of reading.
 I had a relative who was visually impaired.
-Seeing him struggle every day led me to an open-ended question: “If we can, why can’t they?” and “if we can, then what should we?”.
+So, seeing him struggle every day led me to an open-ended question of “If we can, why can’t they?” and “if we can, then why shouldn’t they ?”.

 2. Which has been the best moment in the making of EyeScribe?

 When it was declared the National Winner of the 2017, Pramerica Spirit of Community Awards, opening up a host of opportunities for the young talent.
-Also, my stay at Washington DC for the International PSCA honor was the most valuable week of my life.
+Also, my stay at Washington DC for the International PSCA honor was one of the most amazing experiences of my life.

 3. When did you start working on this project?

 I started to work on this device in August 2016 and it took me almost three months to showcase it.
 It was first screened at the ATAL Tinkering Lab Innovation Challenge by NITI AYOG in the FICCI Auditorium on November 5, 2016.